Admissions Center: Phone: 800-585-7659

 Master’s Degree Program Admission Requirements:

-Admission decisions are based on consideration of the applicant’s academic records, letter of interest, and letters of recommendation.
+Admission decisions are based on consideration of the applicant’s academic records, letter of interest, resume and letters of recommendation.
 The following are the admission requirements:

 - A bachelor’s degree in Engineering, Applied Sciences, or a closely related discipline from a regionally accredited university